Dockless Shared Mobility

 Reducing vehicle trips and expanding more active transportation options benefits all of us in reduced air pollution, more equitable access to transit, reduced greenhouse gas emissions, and improvements in local business activity.
 Emeryville's residents and visitors deserve safe and comfortable transportation choices.
 For all these reasons, Emeryville is working to encourage safe and equitable micro-transportation systems.
 The City will continue to work to ensure safety, comfort and, equity for everyone using these forms of transportation.

-The Bay Area's regional bike sharing program, originally called Ford GoBike, and now operated as Bay Wheels by Lyft, serves Emeryville, Oakland, Berkley, San Francisco, and San Jose.
+The Bay Area's regional bike sharing program, originally called Ford GoBike, and now operated by Lyft, serves Emeryville, Oakland, Berkley, San Francisco, and San Jose.
 Bike sharing can connect you to transit hubs like BART, AC Transit, Amtrack and more-helping you to get where you're going quickly and affordably.
-Bay Wheels offers $5 first-year memberships for eligible adults who qualify for Calfresh, PG&E CARE, or SFMTA Lifeline passes.
+Lyft offers $5 first-year memberships for eligible adults who qualify for Calfresh, PG&E CARE, or SFMTA Lifeline passes.

 Click here to start riding!
 Once you're registered, head on over to any of the stations in Emeryville and grab your bike.